amanchoudhary999/SafeBank/README.md

 Features:

-👥 View all registered users
-→ /admin-users/

 💳 View all account and balance details
-→ /admin-users/ (combined with user info)
+→ /admin-dashboard/ (combined with user info)

 📜 View all transaction history
 → /admin-transactions/